Wednesday, 5 March 2014

 Primary Structure

-amino acids joined together by peptide bonds is termed the primary
+The linear sequence of amino acids joined together by peptide bonds is termed the primary structure of the protein

 Val-Glu-Leu-Ala-Gly-Lys-Met